12 Great Black-Owned Bars In NYC guide image

 NYCGuide

-12 Great Black-Owned Bars In NYC
+13 Great Black-Owned Bars In NYC

 A place for beer nerds in Harlem, a rum-fueled party spot on the LES, and more Black-owned bars to check out.

 The Black-owned bars on this list don’t just do good cocktails, they’re also places where Black musicians, artists, and brands can thrive.
-From a few spots in Brooklyn where you’ll find the city’s best DJs to a craft beer bar in Harlem that serves beers from Black-owned breweries, here’s where you should plan your next Happy Hour.
+From a few spots in Brooklyn where you’ll find the city’s best DJs, to a craft beer bar in Harlem that serves beers from Black-owned breweries, here’s where you should plan your next Happy Hour.

 THE SPOTS

 Las’ Lap is a narrow bar on Orchard Street with high ceilings, potted plants, floral bar stools, and a cocktail list that emphasizes ingredients like coconut, passionfruit, and rum.
 It’s a cool spot, and it’s ideal for when you want to catch up with a few people and hide from the massive crowds at other LES bars.
 It still gets pretty busy here, and you’ll probably find it hard to get a seat (it’s a small place), but you can call ahead if you want to reserve a table and eat some dinner.
-They serve things like oxtail, jerk chicken spring rolls, and arepas.
+They serve things like oxtail, jerk chicken egg rolls, and wings.

 If you want to learn about micro breweries (or brag about how much you already know about them), this is the best place in Harlem to do it.
 Harlem Hops serves a lot of hard-to-find beer, specifically from small-batch breweries and businesses owned by people of color.
 If you don’t really care about the different flavor notes in East and West Coast IPAs, you’ll at least appreciate the backyard.
 It has tables made out of barrels and a big mural wall.